sajusal/sros-doc/README.md

 /configure port 1/1/c10/1 ethernet mtu 5000
 ```

-Refer to the `Show Commands` section in this guide for relevant port show commands.
+Refer to the `show commands` section in this guide for relevant port show commands.

 The interface is given a name, IP and associated to a physical port.